coltorapps/builder/apps/docs/src/app/docs/interpreter-store/page.md

 ```

 {% callout title="You should know!" %}
-The initial entity values and entity errors will be validated for valid entity ID references.
+The initial entities values and entities errors will be validated for valid entity ID references.
 {% /callout %}

-## Default entity values
+## Default entities values

-Entity values will be automatically populated with their default values during interpreter store initialization if their entity definitions have the `defaultValue` method set.
+Entities values will be automatically populated with their default values during interpreter store initialization if their entity definitions have the `defaultValue` method set.

 To opt out of this behavior and prevent automatic default value assignment, you can set the `initialEntitiesValuesWithDefaults` flag to `false`.